+(All out Borough Elections were held as part of the 4 year cycle in May 2019).
 All councillors meet together as the Council.
 Meetings of the Council are normally open to the public.
 Here councillors decide the Council's overall policies and set the budget each year.
 The Council appoints the Leader of the Council who appoints the Cabinet.
-The Council appoints Scrutiny Committees which together with the Council hold the Leader and Cabinet to account.
+The Council appoints Scrutiny Committees which together with the Council hold the Leader and Cabinet to